intothevoid/kramerbot/README.md

 A Telegram bot to get you the latest deals from websites like https://www.ozbargain.com.au and https://amazon.com.au.
 Let Kramer watch deals so you don't have to.
 Giddy up!

+**Note:** This version is CLI-only and does not include a web interface or API.

 ## Features

 1. Uses Telegram Bot API for instant notifications
 2. Written in Go and can be deployed with a single binary (Dockerfile included)
-3. Subscribe to good deals, super deals or setup your own custom deals by watching specific keywords
+3. Subscribe to good deals, super deals or setup your own custom deals by watching specific keywords via Telegram commands
-4. User data is written to a Mongo NoSQL database for easy migration (formerly Sqlite)
+4. User data is written to a Mongo NoSQL database
 5. Keep track of deals already sent to avoid duplicate sending
 6. Supports scraping www.ozbargain.com.au - Good and super deals
 7. Supports scraping www.amazon.com.au (via Camel Camel Camel RSS) - Top daily and weekly deals
-8. Supports Android TV notifications
+8. Supports Android TV notifications (via Pipup)
-9. API to access user and deal data
-10. Ability to send maintenance messages / announcements to all users
+9. Ability to send maintenance messages / announcements to all users (if admin commands are implemented)
-11. Slick web app to manage user preferences https://www.github.com/intothevoid/kramerbotui

 ## API